Security clearance is a requirement for many US federal jobs. Here’s a guide to the different types and how to get clearance.

 The US Offices of Personnel Management (OPM) will invite you to complete an application form with personal information and supporting documents through the Electronic Questionnaires for Investigations Processing (e-QIP).
 There are five tiers of investigation standards for security clearance applications, which are determined by the risk associated with the information the hiree may need to handle.
 Each tier has corresponding OPM e-QIP forms that need to be completed.

-You will undergo a comprehensive background investigation to determine eligibility for access.
-This process may involve reviewing financial, criminal, and medical records.
-The Diplomatic Security Service (DSS) may contact your family, friends, neighbors, and past employers.
+You will undergo a comprehensive background investigation process to determine eligibility for access.
+Investigative requirements may involve reviewing financial, criminal, and medical records.
+Your investigation request may prompt The Diplomatic Security Service (DSS) to contact your family, friends, neighbors, and past employers.
 The depth of investigation will depend on the level of security clearance needed.
 This process may extend over a long period of time.
 If the DSS is backlogged or needs more information, it could take anywhere from a couple of months to a year.

-In some cases, hirees may be granted interim clearance to start the job sooner.
+In some cases, hirees may be granted interim security clearance to start the job sooner.
+Interim clearance enables you to perform your job functions before a final decision is made on your security clearance.

 Your investigation results will be then reviewed and evaluated according to the 13 adjudicative guidelines.
 These guidelines include allegiance to the United States, drug and alcohol misuse, criminal conduct, mental health, sexual behavior, and financial considerations.
 At the end of the adjudication process, you will be granted or denied security clearance.